rkhaimov/storyshots/notes.md

 * "waitForState" action, for example to determine when an element is hidden
     * There is always a possibility to replace any long async tasks with mocks using Externals object
-* option to configure action guards, for example to be able to click on hidden elements
-    * It is better to rely on true user experience, thus producing much more stable results
-* expected changes on cross-cut elements make a lot of tests to fail, it is hard and error-prone to verify all screenshots manually
-    * Failed shots can be analyzed and grouped with "similar" kinds of change to ease this task
-    * Algorithm of comparison is a key
-    * Diff might be generated as well to make this change much more obvious
 * plain scroll is not necessary because there is scrollUntilVisible alternative